isuru89/moodle-local_reminders/README.txt

 6. Now you can change the plug-in specific settings via Site Administration -> Plugins -> Local Plugins -> Reminders.

 == Change Log ==
-v1.5
+v1.5.1
+    + Fixed a bug where group reminders are not assigned when the event instance is empty v1.5
     + support for moodle 3.0+
     + Ability to change mail sent user through configurations (#14)